Meet Becky Bailey

 At the Cancer Centers of Southwest Oklahoma we understand that a diagnosis of Cancer is a life changing event.

-We believe that at a time when you are fighting for your life you should not have to spend your time navigating and managing the complex healthcare system on your own.
+Therefore, we believe that at a time when you are fighting for your life you should not have to spend your time navigating and managing the complex healthcare system on your own.
 For just that reason we have Nurse/Patient Navigators on staff to assist patients through their cancer care journey.

 The navigator is trained to anticipate, address, and overcome barriers to care and to guide patients through the health care system during a very difficult time.

-- Guided through the complex treatment “maze”
+- Guide patient through the complex treatment “maze”

 The result is that patients with suspicious findings have a greater chance of receiving a quick and timely diagnosis and any necessary treatments.
 In addition, services may be better coordinated and more consistent, resulting in improved outcomes.